Three rods of different lengths form three sides of an enclosure with right angles between them. What arrangement maximises the area

 Triangle ABC is right angled at A and semi circles are drawn on all three sides producing two 'crescents'.
 Show that the sum of the areas of the two crescents equals the area of triangle ABC.

-create a trapezium where three of those parts are equal in area?
+The diagonals of a trapezium divide it into four parts.
+Can you create a trapezium where three of those parts are equal in area?